Artist Talk: Sean Lynch | ATU Wellpark Road

 Continuing in their journey beyond survival, the collective narrative moves towards building a future where both humans and nonhumans, deemed unproductive by utilitarian standards, are valued for their own nature.
 Yet, creating space to stray away from the ‘natural,’ as these un-natural positions, offer alternative views for imagining new, just, and sustainable ways of living beyond survival.

+Beyond Survival School Bus was originally commissioned by Dublin Fringe Festival’s Make Space for Art Award in 2022 and adapted for TULCA Festival of Visual Arts.
 Beyond Survival School Bus (2024) was supported by the Arts Council and Galway County Council Community Support Scheme 2024.

 Access